thedeltaflyer/ImpSort/README.md

 So basically this goes through the whole list and sets each item to the same value it had, then checks if the list is now sorted.
 I believe Einstein would call this pure madness.

+### Stalin Sort
+This is a sorting algorithm that always completes in one step.
+That is that it operates at O(N).

+It works by iterating through each item in the list.
+If an item is not in order, it is eliminated.
+The end result is guaranteed to be sorted, but you are not guaranteed to still have all the same items you started with...

 ## Installation
 Use pip to install: